ChristopheMaingard/christophemaingard.github.io/index.md

 - I was part of the Fullstack Team, composed by me, myself, and I. I was often a "joining point" between the backend and frontend team.
 - As I contributed to develop new features, new services, fix bugs and sharing my opinions with the team to take decisions about improving our app.
 - I helped to migrate from legacy code to a more modern and suitable framework and distributed architecture to fits our current customers needs, using better practices and clean code.
-- I helped to migrate our codebase from Heroku to Google Cloud Platform, which has been an occasion to build a new infrastructure.
+- I helped to migrate our codebase from Heroku to Google Cloud Platform, which has been an opportunity to build a new infrastructure.
 - Facing performances issues, I designed an infrastructure and a codebase to greatly reduce the impact on our legacy API.
 - In two years, we managed to reduce our APIs response time by 75%, at least.
 - We switched our management from SCRUM to a custom Shape Up in early 2021.